 Vacant apartments or homes are a major fact of life in Wardman Heights.
 The current real estate vacancy rate here is 15.9%.
 This is higher than the rate of vacancies in 81.9% of all U.S. neighborhoods.
 A relatively large percentage of housing here is seasonally occupied (11.3%).
 This can occur in vacation areas, and occasionally it is also found in neighborhoods that are primarily filled with college students, as some apartments could be vacant when school is not in session.
 If you live here year round, you may find that a number of buildings in your neighborhood are actually empty.

-American households most often have a car, and regularly they have two or three.
-But households in the Wardman Heights neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Wardman Heights neighborhood have a highly unusual car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 46.3% of the households here have four, five, or more cars.
 That is more cars per household than in 99.3% of the neighborhoods in the nation.

 According to NeighborhoodScout's research, Wardman Heights is better suited for first-time home buyers than 87.8% of neighborhoods in the state.
 Most homes here are priced below the state's median house value, yet maintain comparably good appreciation rates over the last decade relative to other neighborhoods in California.
 Along with an exclusive multi-metric measure of neighborhood quality developed by NeighborhoodScout that scores high here in this neighborhood, this means that buying into the neighborhood is not only an accessible option but considered a decent first time home buyer choice for building equity in your first home, while being in a quality neighborhood